Vision Clinic Sydney logo

 The out-of-pocket cost of pterygium surgery in Australia can range from $500-$1800 per eye and depends on your level of private coverage, the type of surgery and the hospital where it is performed.

 Pterygium is often caused by frequent or excess exposure to the sun’s UV light.
-People that spend time outdoors are recommended to wear UV-protective eyewear and a hat.
+People who spend time outdoors are recommended to wear UV-protective eyewear and a hat.

 This information is not intended to be used for diagnosis or treatment.
 It is aimed at presenting a perspective only and is not a substitute for a prescription.
 Anyone experiencing a medical condition should consult their doctor.